 Due to the nature of UnionPay transactions and SMS verification, fraud is significantly less likely to occur with these transactions.

 After the initial verification, vaulted UnionPay cards do not require SMS verification.
 We recommend vaulting so customers only have to verify their card with you the first time they place an order.

 UnionPay is currently in beta.
-To make sure you’re eligible, contact our Accounts team.
+Contact us to make sure you’re eligible.

 Still have questions?